mihai10001/sorting_visualiser/README.md

 * Will fix the delay logic that biases algorithms by swaps (rather by swaps and comparisons)
 * Might defer the sorthing algorithms execution to different threads (web-workers) to alleviate processes running on the main UI thread

+Version 3.0
+* Maybe will find a way to implement algorithms that are not sorted in place

 See the [open issues](https://github.com/mihai10001/sorting_visualiser/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

+Feel free to reuse any of the code from this project.
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)